tuanlamit/python-netmiko-script-1/README.md

 # Part 1) netmiko_telnet_wr+sho_run.py

-**"Notes: other scripts in this repo provides similar approach, just different command and output."**
+**"Notes: other scripts in this repo provides similar approach, just different commands and outputs."**

 Everything mentioned in this repo is running on Ubuntu 22.04.

-The **netmiko_telnet_wr+sho_run.py** script does telnet to the Cisco routers, sends "wr" and "sho run", then saves the outputs locally.
+The **netmiko_telnet_wr+sho_run.py** script uses telnet to access Cisco routers, sends "wr" and "sho run", and saves the outputs locally.

 Reason for using telnet is because the script was executed from the company's internal lab with no access to the outside internet.